Companies & Organizations

-Ushahidi: I am the Director of Business Development and Strategy at Ushahidi.
+Ushahidi: I am the Director of Business and Strategy at Ushahidi.
 We aims to change the way information flows in the world.
 We build free, open source crowdsourcing software for information collection and data visualization.

 At Singularity University I started The Instance, a company that offers an encrypted data locker and then acts as a data broker, allowing people to sell their own data.
 The company did not take off, but it gave me the honor of sitting on the World Economic Forum’s (WEF) Personal Data Team, a group of remarkable people working to reshape the personal data ecosystem.
 At WEF we are rewriting the rules of data to give more ownership to individuals.

 While living and working in Thailand I learned a great deal from the tumultuous political situation, both about myself and about the impact of communication in a divided nation.
 This traditionally peaceful country, the only South East Asian nation to never be colonized, imploded in civil unrest in the past few years, not because of historical truths but because of rumors now believed to be the truth.
 Opposing media outlets spin propaganda to their followers.
 People only get their information from their chosen source, further deepening the divide.

 Reflecting on this experience compelled me to take the entrepreneurial path.
 Working late nights from the proverbial inventor’s garage, I created a peer-to-peer video platform called TheInteract.
 This site is a global classroom, a place where ideas and arguments are refined during face-to-face dialogue.
 We host conversations between differing groups, whether they be Republicans and Democrats, Tibetans and Chinese, or Mac and PC lovers, guided by the mantra: “a conversation is the first step towards understanding.”